 The next challenge?
 Persuading the FDA to approve the treatment after earlier failed trials.
 If approved, aducanumab will first be provided to those who had enrolled in previous clinical trials, and hopefully, soon accessible to others dealing with the difficulties of Alzheimer’s as well.

 When it comes to the almost 6 million senior Americans fighting Alzheimer’s (and that number is likely to more than double in the next three decades), plus the loved ones who care for them, these findings may be life-changing, as there are currently only minimally successful symptom-management medications available.
-While we look forward to a treatment, we at Midnight Sun Home Care are able to help dementia patients through professional, trained, and experienced caregivers who make the most of innovative, therapeutic approaches that focus on each person’s unique strengths and making certain each person is living to the fullest.
+While we look forward to a treatment, we at Midnight Sun Home Care are able to help dementia patients through professional, trained, and experienced caregivers in Alzheimer’s Anchorage families trust.
+Our home caregivers make the most of innovative, therapeutic approaches that focus on each person’s unique strengths and making certain each person is living to the fullest.